 If managing your emails has become a chore, Hiri could be a game-changer.
 This premium email client is packed with thoughtfully designed tools to help you spend less time managing your inboxes and write more effective messages – and it really works.

-Hiri is currently available for Microsoft email services (like Outlook, Hotmail and Exchange), and support for Gmail is coming later this year.
+Hiri is currently available for Microsoft email services (like Outlook, Hotmail and Exchange).
 It’s designed primarily for business users – hence the focus on Microsoft – but it’s also a great tool for anyone whose personal inboxes are running out of control, and will become even more so when it evolves to include other email providers.

 Hiri is a pleasure to use thanks to a slick, professional interface that puts all the essentials at your fingertips and encourages you to adopt better habits.